-Our licensed Station café on Platform 1 is built on the site of the original three foot gauge building.
+Our licensed station café on Platform 1 is built on the site of the original three-foot gauge building.
 There is a spacious seating area downstairs overlooking the platform, covered exterior seating and a large vaulted seating area upstairs, with an exterior link to the children’s play area.
 The upstairs area can be reserved for children’s parties, celebrations or coach groups with seating for up to 50 persons.
+(Unavailable at this time)

-The extended outdoor play area, sponsored by the Ravenglass Parish Council, has its own access from the upper floor of the Turntable Café.
+Our extended outdoor play area, has its own access from the upper floor of the Turntable Café.